-In the section above we introduced you to different types of microwaves that are available on the market today.
+In the section above, we introduced you to the different types of microwaves that are available on the market today.
 The first step when choosing a new microwave is to determine if you want a counterop, built-in, over-the-range, or drawer microwave.

 Will it Fit?
 Size it Correctly

 Microwaves come in various sizes, so you can choose the perfect fit for your kitchen cabinets or countertop area.
 Depending on your cooking needs, you may require a model with a larger interior.
-You may ask - what is the average interior size of a microwave.
-In general a microwave with less than 0.9 cu. ft. of interior volume is considered small.
-An average microwave is about 1.1. cu. ft.
+But - what is the average interior size of a microwave?.
+In general, a microwave with less than 0.9 cu. ft. of interior volume is considered small.
+The average microwave is about 1.1. cu. ft.
 Large microwaves have 2.0 cu. ft. or larger footprint.

-Once you have settled on the type and size of a microwave, you may come across different marketing jargon about products that claim to have fancy features such as inverter technology, convection, and so forth.
+Once you have settled on the type and size of your microwave, you may come across different marketing jargon about products that claim to have fancy features such as inverter or convection technology.
 Since these words are not part of the average consumer's daily vocabulary, we want to explain them in plain English.
-Also, as manufacturers are in a race to outperform eachother, we expect to see more and more microwaves to include multiple technologies from the list below.
+Also, as manufacturers are in a race to outperform each other, we expect to see more and more microwaves including multiple technologies from the list below.